Myanmar sentences Japanese journalist to prison on 2 charges

-BANGKOK (AP) — A court in military-ruled Myanmar has sentenced a Japanese journalist to prison after he filmed an anti-government protest in July, a Japanese diplomat and the Southeast Asian nation's government said Thursday.
+BANGKOK (AP) — A court in military-ruled Myanmar has sentenced a Japanese journalist to serve seven years in prison after he filmed an anti-government protest in July, a Japanese diplomat and the Southeast Asian nation's government said Thursday.

-Toru Kubota was sentenced Wednesday to seven years for violating the electronic transactions law and three years for incitement, said Tetsuo Kitada, deputy chief of mission of the Japanese Embassy.
-The sentences were to be served concurrently.
+Toru Kubota was sentenced on Wednesday to seven years for violating the electronic transactions law and three years for incitement, said Tetsuo Kitada, deputy chief of mission of the Japanese Embassy.
+The sentences are to be served concurrently, meaning that Kubota faces seven years of confinement.

-A statement sent to journalists from the military's information office explained that Kubota was sentenced to seven years in total, while a trial continues on the charge of violating immigration law against him.
+The military's information office said in a statement that a separate trial is continuing on a charge of violating immigration law.
+A hearing on the immigration charge is scheduled for Oct.
+12.

-Kubota was arrested on July 30 by plainclothes police in Yangon, the country’s largest city, after taking photos and videos of a small flash protest against Myanmar’s 2021 takeover by the military, which ousted the elected government of Aung San Suu Kyi.
+Kubota was arrested on July 30 by plainclothes police in Yangon, the country’s largest city, after taking photos and videos of a small flash protest against the military's 2021 takeover in which it ousted the elected government of Aung San Suu Kyi.

 Kubota was the fifth foreign journalist detained in Myanmar after the military seized power.
 U.S. citizens Nathan Maung and Danny Fenster, who worked for local publications, and freelancers Robert Bociaga of Poland and Yuki Kitazumi of Japan were eventually deported before serving full prison sentences.

-Since the military seized power in February last year, it has forced at least 12 media outlets to shut down and arrested about 142 journalists, 57 of whom remain detained.
-Most of those still detained are being held under the incitement charge, for allegedly causing fear, spreading false news, or agitating against a government employee.
+Since the military seized power, it has forced at least 12 media outlets to shut down and arrested at least 142 journalists, 57 of whom remain detained.
+Most of those still detained are being held under the incitement charge for allegedly causing fear, spreading false news, or agitating against a government employee.

 Some of the closed media outlets have continued operating without a license, publishing online as their staff members dodge arrest.
 Others operate from exile.